vfmd/vfmd-spec/doc/specification.md

 series of [block-element line sequences], and the block-element type of each [block-element line sequence] is identified.

+<span id="block-level-extensions">An implementation can extend the core
+vfmd syntax to support additional syntax elements.
+For every additional block-level syntax element, the implementation shall insert a rule in the above rule list, at a position at which it makes sense to recognize the particular construct.
+Given a [block-element start line], the rule shall identify whether the line is the beginning of the said block-level construct, and shall determine till what line in the [input line sequence] the block-level construct extends.
+Doing so will identify the [block-element line sequence] for the block-level construct.
+The implementation can decide how the [block-element line sequence] should be interpreted and output.</span>

 [verbatim HTML element]: #verbatim-html-element
+[block-level extensions]: #block-level-extensions
+[block-level extension]: #block-level-extension

 <h4 id="html-parser-states-relevant-to-end-of-paragraph">
 HTML parser states relevant to finding the end of a paragraph</h4>